xuru/pyvisdk/sources/do/virtual_disk_spec.txt

     .. py:attribute:: adapterType

-        The type of the virtual disk adapter for the new virtual disk.
+        The type of the virtual disk adapter for the new virtual disk.See VirtualDiskAdapterType

     .. py:attribute:: diskType

-        The type of the new virtual disk.
+        The type of the new virtual disk.See VirtualDiskType